Not Churchill, re Germany: “We butchered the wrong pig”

 –

 Thanks, do you have the specific wording?
-He was not in Germany in 1948 though was at the Congress of Europe at The Hague, and he did see lots of damage in 1945.
-The thought is not out of line with his thinking circa 1948, but to substantiate it as genuine, we need a primary source or at least a reliable secondary attribution. -RML
+He was not in Germany in 1948 though he was at the Congress of Europe at The Hague, and he did see lots of damage in 1945.
+The thought is not out of line with his regrets over developments, but to prove it genuine, we need a primary source or at least a reliable secondary attribution. -RML

-I beg to differ…The quote seemingly comes from his book THE SECOND WORLD WAR
+I beg to differ…The quote seemingly comes from his book The Second World War, per YouTube.

 =

 Seemingly?
 “Should Germany merchandise again”….”We will force this war upon Hitler”….”Germany’s unforgivable crime”….etc. is simply not among his 20 million published words, all of which the Churchill Project has scanned.
 People can invent quotes all day long.
 If one wants to be taken seriously they need to show us attribution, book, edition and pagination.
-As usual this is balderdash.
+It is not in his war memoirs, nor anywhere else.
 RML